Bob And Brad Q2 Mini Massage Gun Review

 They include:

-• Ball head – Thus is a universal head made of EVA foam – a commonly used material.
-It feels rather hard with very little give to it.
-It’s not the best one to use on clothes.
+Thus, a universal head is made of EVA foam, a commonly used material.
+It feels rather hard with very little give, so it’s not the best one to use on clothes.

 Does the set offer a nice variety?
 We’ll say yes, it does.

-We love that Bob and Brad included one soft attachment – the air-filled head.
-Soft heads are often overlooked by manufacturers, especially in smaller and cheaper devices.
-We assume it’s due to the costs of production – after all, it’s easier to make something out of plastic and call it a day.
+We love that Bob and Brad massage gun brand included one soft attachment—the air-filled head.
+Manufacturers often overlook soft heads, especially in small and cheap massage gun.
+We assume it’s due to the costs of production—after all, it’s easier to make something out of plastic and call it a day.

-Also, the flat head is reasonably large – you don’t see that often with mini massage guns.
+Also, the flat massage gun attachment is reasonably large – you don’t see that often with mini massage guns.
 Kudos.

-When it comes to the number of attachments, the 5 heads are enough.
+When it comes to the number of massage gun attachments, the 5 heads are enough.
 You probably won’t need more.
-Some manufacturers throw in a bunch of similar attachments just to up the perceived value.
+Some manufacturers throw in a bunch of similar massage gun head attachments uses just to up the perceived value.
 We don’t buy into that, and we hope you won’t either!

-How does this mini perform?
-We look at amplitude, stall force, and percussions per minute, and the combination of all three, as this matters the most.
+How does this small massage gun perform?
+We look at amplitude, stall force, percussions per minute (PPM=RPM), and the combination of all three, as this matters the most.

 Also known as stroke length, this is the distance the massage gun head travels during percussion.

-Bob and Brad advertise it as 7mm.
+Bob and Brad massage guns brand advertises it as 7 mm.
 We measure it, just to be sure.
-As seen in the photo below, our digital caliper displayed 7.57mm, in line with the specification, and even a hair more.
+As seen in the photo below, our digital caliper displayed 7.57 mm, in line with the specification, and even a hair more.
 This doesn’t happen often.

-With a 7mm amplitude, the best this gun can offer is a vibrational effect3.
+With a 7 mm amplitude, the best this Bob and Brad Q2 mini massage gun can offer is a vibrational effect3.
 You shouldn’t expect heavy punches.
-Even so, it’s 1mm longer than the Lifepro DynaMini and Recoverfun Mini which are direct competitors of the Q2.
+Even so, it’s 1 mm longer than the Lifepro DynaMini and Recoverfun Mini, which are direct competitors of the Bob and Brad Q2.

 But it’s lower than Ekrin Bantam’s.
-Even though the Bantam is more expensive, it has over 9mm amplitude.
-Now, that may sound like only ~2mm more, but it translates to about 20% punchier.
+Even though the Ekrin Bantam is more expensive, it has over 9 mm amplitude.
+Now, that may sound like only ~2 mm more, but it translates to about 20% punchier.
 It’s not something you can ignore.

-Clearly, it falls behind Theragun mini and even Hypervolt Go 2, both of which dominate in this aspect.
-The former boasts a 12mm amplitude, while the latter offers 10mm.
+Clearly, it falls behind the amplitude of the Theragun mini and even the Hypervolt Go 2, both of which dominate in this aspect.
+The former boasts a 12 mm amplitude, while the latter offers 10 mm.

-But even with a low amplitude, a good stall force can turn the fortunes of the Q2 mini massage gun.
-So does the Q2 come with a strong motor?
+But even with a low amplitude, a good stall force can turn the fortunes of the Q2 mini massage gun to give you a Pro massage.
+So, does the Bob and Brad Q2 come with a strong motor?
+Let’s see…

-Stall force is the amount of pressure it takes to stop a device from percussing.
+Stall force is the pressure it takes to stop a device from percussing.

 Fortunately, the stall force here is pretty good, especially for a mini device.
-We managed to compare it with a known stall force devices and, to our surprise, it performs better than expected.
+We managed to compare it with known stall force from other muscle massagers, and, to our surprise, it performed better than expected.

-The company says it has 32 lbs., and, well, it feels more or less like that.
-While we usually take Bob and Brad’s advertisements with a pinch of salt, in this particular case they haven’t exaggerated the stall force.
-For this one, if the Bantam has 35lbs. of stall force, this one really isn’t far behind.
+The company says it has 32 lbs, and well, it feels more or less like that.
+While we usually take Bob and Brad massage gun advertisements with a pinch of salt, in this particular case, they haven’t exaggerated the stall force.
+For this one, if the Bantam has 35 lbs of stall force, this one really isn’t far behind.

-For such a tiny device, 30s is a very good stall force.
-It’s actually interesting that, being so tiny, it has more stall force than the much bigger Hypervolt Go 2.
+For such a small massage gun, 32 lbs is a very good stall force.
+It’s actually interesting that being so tiny, it has more stall force than the much bigger Hypervolt Go 2.

 Now, how does this number translate into your everyday massage experience?

 At higher speeds, you can press it firmly against your forearms, shoulders, and calves.
-This means you won’t have the problem of percussions slowing down when you do so.
+This means you won’t have the problem of percussions slowing down when for a trigger point massage.

-Bob And Brad Q2 Mini Stall Force Percussions
+a hand holding a Bob And Brad Q2 Mini massage gun while vibrating.
+Stall Force Percussions

-This is the first mini gun with 5 speed settings we have seen.
+This is the first mini massage gun we have seen with 5-speed settings.
 It’s quite surprising; we didn’t even think about it before.

-It’s awesome to have a bit more speeds, true.
+It’s awesome to have a bit more speed, which is true.
 But is it really an advantage over the usual 3-speed setup we see with many other minis?
 Not really.
 Let us explain why…

 Here’s the math: the RPM range is 1800-3200 RPM (more on that just below), which is a 1200 RPM difference.
 Divided by 5 speeds, that’s a 240 RPM difference per speed.
 Now, with 3 speeds, you get 400 RPM per speed.
 Honestly, you won’t notice much difference between 240 and 400 RPM on your body.

-The maximum RPM means that the Q2 can rev fast enough to get the job done.
+The maximum RPM means the Bob and Brad Q2 mini massage gun can rev fast enough to get you a top massage.
 However, it’s worth noting that this speed is slightly slower than what we’ve experienced with some other mini massage guns.

-You’d expect most minis to have a low amplitude; the Q2 isn’t different.
-Surprisingly, the stall force here is pretty decent.
+You’d expect most small massage guns to have a low amplitude; the Bob and Brad Q2 isn’t different.
+Surprisingly, the stall force here is pretty impressive.
 This sort of makes up for the lack of amplitude.
 The percussions are also okay but not spectacular.

-Bob and Brad have always delivered quiet devices; this one is no different.
+Bob and Brad Massage Gun have always delivered quiet devices; this one is no different.

-The sound feels smooth.
-There is no crackling or rattling.
-Bob and Brad claim it only revs to 55dB at maximum speed, which would be super quiet.
+The sound feels smooth, with no crackling or rattling.
+Bob and Brad claim it only goes up to 55 dB at maximum speed, which would be pleasant for a super quiet massage.

 We measured the noise decibels, and it was even quieter.
-We measured 49dB to 51.6dB – we held the dB meter about 8 inches away, as our common practice (pictures below).
+We measured 49 dB to 51.6 dB – we held the dB meter about 8 inches away, as is our common practice (pictures below).

 This means it’s a very quiet device, especially at lower speeds.
 We did hear some rattling at top speed, likely from the attachment, but nothing too loud.
 Also, there are some vibrations to the holding hand, but nothing you can’t live with.

-The battery has a 2500mAh capacity, according to the manual.
+The Q2’s battery has a 2500 mAh capacity, according to the manual.
 We didn’t see any information on the device itself.
 It’s hard to believe it has that much capacity given the overall size and weight.
-That’s simply becouse many full-sized massage guns have batteries this size.
+That’s simply because many full-sized massage guns have batteries this size.

 So, we can’t say for certain whether Bob and Brad are being entirely truthful here.

-But, for time on battery, expect it to last for more than 2 hours if you use some pressure and high speeds.
+But, for time on battery, expect it to last for more than 2 hours if you use some pressure and high speeds to treat trapezius muscle pain, for example.
 This is a good result, actually.

 There is a USB-C charging interface to make charging convenient.
 We like it, as you can even use a power bank sometimes.